Fano threefolds in positive characteristic IV

 \item[(II)] $X$ has a conic bundle structure over $\F_1$.
 In this case, the following holds (Theorem \ref{t-ele-tr-F1-pic4}):

 \end{enumerate} \end{nasi}

 \begin{nasi} Let $X$ be a Fano threefold with $\rho(X)=4$, let $Y$ be a Fano threefold with $\rho(Y)=3$, and let $\sigma : X \to Y$ be a blowup along a smooth curve $B_Y$ on $Y$.
-By Proposition \ref{t-pic3-structure} and Lemma \ref{l-FCB-P^2-1}, one of the following holds. \begin{enumerate} \item[(A)] There is a conic bundle structure $g: Y \to S = \P^1 \times \P^1$ and $B_Y$ is a regular subsection of $g$.
+By Proposition \ref{t-pic3-structure} and Lemma \ref{l-FCB-P^2-1}, one of (A)-(D) holds. \begin{enumerate} \item[(A)] There is a conic bundle $g: Y \to S = \P^1 \times \P^1$ and $B_Y$ is a regular subsection of $g$.
 In this case, the following holds (Theorem \ref{t-ele-tr-P1P1-pic4}):

-\item[(B)] There is a conic bundle structure $g: Y \to S = \F_1$ and $B_Y$ is a regular subsection of $g$.
+\item[(B)] There is a conic bundle $g: Y \to S = \F_1$ and $B_Y$ is a regular subsection of $g$.
 In this case, the following holds (Theorem \ref{t-ele-tr-F1-pic4}):

-\item[(C)] There is a conic bundle structure $g: Y \to S$ and $B_Y$ is a smooth fibre of $g$.
-In this case, the following holds (Corollary \ref{c-pic4-fibre-blowup}):
+\item[(C)] There is a conic bundle $g: Y \to S$ and $B_Y$ is a smooth fibre of $g$.
+In this case, the following holds (Theorem \ref{t-pic4-fibre-blowup}):

-\item[(D)] $Y$ is a Fano threefold of No. 3-18.
-In this case, $(-K_X)^3 =30$ (Lemma \ref{l-pic4-3-18}). \end{enumerate} \end{nasi}
+\item[(D)] $Y$ is a Fano threefold of No.\ 3-18.
+In this case, $(-K_X)^3 =32$ (Lemma \ref{l-pic4-3-18}). \end{enumerate} \end{nasi}